Richard Vogt (boxer): Pro career

-After turning pro in 1938 Vogt, known as "Riedl", became a three-time German Light Heavyweight champion, and in 1942 lost on points in a fight for the European Light Heavyweight Title against Luigi Musina.
+After turning pro in 1938 Vogt, known as "Riedel", became a three-time German Light Heavyweight champion, and in 1942 lost on points in a fight for the European Light Heavyweight Title against Luigi Musina.
 In 1948, before a crowd of 20,000 in Berlin, he beat former World Heavyweight champion Max Schmeling, aged 43, in the latter's last fight.
 Vogt had another 15 fights and retired at the age of 39 in 1952.

+He spent his twilight years in a retirement home in Hamburg-Wandsbek.
+Vogt, who suffered from cancer and Parkinson's disease, died at the age of 75.
+In 2003, the Riedel-Vogt-Weg in the Jenfeld district of Hamburg was named after him.